Staying under the covers is not an option.

 - Even when I feel judged by a friend for parenting differently.

 I was ashamed of my mess.
 I grew up trying to fit in and fly under the radar.
 And failing.
 I’ve been weighed down by shame and regret over falling short.
-But, as I’ve written this blog, and while I wrote my book, Prodigal Confessions, God put a new message in my heart.
+But, as I’ve written this blog and written my books, Prodigal Confessions and Curating the Good, God put a new message in my heart.
 Or really, He just connected the dots for me on age-old truths:

 Jesus Christ creates life out of death, brings order out of chaos, and makes peace out of brokenness.
 He makes all things new on a grand scale, but He also does that in my heart, every day,…and yours too, if you love Him.